 • headaches

 Measles causes a viral rash that usually starts behind the ears and spreads to the face, neck, and trunk.
-The rash may be less visible on darker skin.
+The rash may be hard to see or appear purple on dark skin.
+On pale skin, it typically appears red.

-The rubeola virus is responsible for this illness.
-Measles is different than German measles, which occurs due to the rubella virus and may also cause a rash.
-German measles is usually less severe than measles, but rubella can cause severe congenital abnormalities if a pregnant woman contracts it.
+The rubeola virus is responsible for measles.
+This illness differs from German measles, which occurs due to the rubella virus and may also cause a rash.
+German measles is usually less severe than measles, but rubella can cause severe congenital anomalies if a pregnant person contracts it.

-Despite the availability of a safe and effective vaccine, there has been a resurgence in the incidence of measles in the United States due to a reduction in vaccination rates.
+Despite the availability of a safe and effective vaccine, the incidence of measles in the U.S. has resurged due to reduced vaccination rates.

 Additional symptoms of measles include:

-According to the Centers for Disease Control and Prevention (CDC), although it can develop at any age, fifth disease occurs more often in children.
+According to the CDC, although it can develop at any age, fifth disease occurs more often in children.

 Common symptoms of fifth disease include:

-Roseola infantum, which people sometimes refer to as sixth disease, most often develops as a result of the human herpesvirus 6.
+Roseola infantum, which people sometimes call sixth disease, most often develops due to the human herpesvirus 6.

 The roseola rash appears as small pink spots that are usually flat.
-Like with fifth disease, the rash may be harder to see on darker skin.
+Similar to fifth disease, the rash may be harder to see on darker skin tones than on pale skin.
 It may start on the chest and stomach before spreading to the arms and possibly the legs.
 The rash is generally not itchy.

-Sixth disease mostly develops in infants between the ages of 6 months and 1 year.
+Sixth disease mainly develops in infants ages 6 months to 1 year old.
 About 90% of cases occur in children under the age of 2 years.

 Additional symptoms may include: